 Tramadol side effects in dogs

 Although most dogs tolerate tramadol well, side effects that can harm your dog's health can occur.
-Some dogs experience side effects of tramadol that include gastrointestinal problems, nausea, sleepiness, loss of appetite, vomiting, and constipation.
+Some dogs experience side effects of tramadol that include gastrointestinal problems, nausea, loss of appetite, vomiting, and constipation.
+"Another side effect you might see is sleepiness," explains Dr. Mulla.
 Some animals might also experience potential side effects that include a decreased heart rate, but thankfully, it's usually not enough to harm the dog.
 You may also notice your dog's pupils constricting and an increase in panting.

-If your dog takes the drug for a long period — six weeks or more — they could develop hypermotility (abnormal or excessive movement) and might get diarrhea if the drug is abruptly discontinued.
+If your dog takes the drug for a long period — six weeks or more — they could develop hypermotility (abnormal or excessive movement).
+"Dogs don't usually get diarrhea on tramadol, but abruptly discontinuing it after being on it for a while might cause diarrhea," Dr. Mulla says.
 A dog who is allergic to tramadol might exhibit hives, mouth swelling, or breathing problems.
 If you suspect an allergy or see any other concerning side effect, call your DVM immediately.

 Tramadol overdose in dogs